Glottic Stenosis Treatment & Management

 The primary goals of treatment are the development of an adequate airway and preservation or improvement in voice quality.

-When the stenosis is due to an infection or inflammatory disorder, appropriate treatment in the form of antibiotics, corticosteroids, or both is important.
+When stenosis is due to an infection or inflammatory disorder, appropriate treatment in the form of antibiotics, corticosteroids, or both is important.

 The use of systemic steroids in glottic stenosis is controversial.
 These agents tend to decrease scar formation but may delay wound healing.
 Treatment should be individualized.